 - Examples of monopsony’s are generally in the labour market – where there is one company with many workers that want to sell their labour.

 - Firms with monopsony power are able to negotiate lower prices as suppliers are unable to sell their goods elsewhere.

-Firms with a monopsony have market power to dictate prices they will pay for goods and services.
-As there are many sellers, the firm can easily go elsewhere, but at the same time, the sellers are reliant on the firm’s business.
+Firms with a monopsony have the power to dictate prices they pay for goods and services.
+As there are many sellers, the firm can easily go elsewhere, but at the same time, the sellers are reliant on the single firm’s business.
 So, without the monopsony firm, they would not have a business themselves.

 Monopsony vs Monopoly